Fires in the Paris Commune: East of Paris, 25 and 26 May

 On Thursday, 25 May 1871, the fire at the Hôtel de Ville was extinguished, while a new blaze began at the Greniers d’Abondance, a food storage facility located on Boulevard Bourdon.

 On Friday, 26 May, fires broke out at the docks in La Villette, where large quantities of explosives were stored.
 Flames also surrounded the July Column in Place de la Bastille.
 The following day, 27 May, fires were reported in Belleville and at the Père-Lachaise Cemetery.

 Several other sites in eastern Paris were also affected by fire.
-These included the capsule on rue de l'Orme, the Théâtre des Délassements-Comiques, the Église Notre-Dame-de-la-Nativité de Bercy, and the 12th arrondissement town hall.
+These included the capsulerie (percussion cap factory) on rue de l'Orme, the Théâtre des Délassements-Comiques, the Église Notre-Dame-de-la-Nativité de Bercy, and the 12th arrondissement town hall.
 Jean Fenouillas was executed in 1873 for his role in the latter two fires.
-Additional damage occurred at the Gobelins factory and in residential areas near barricades on rue de Bondy, boulevard Mazas, boulevard Beaumarchais, and other streets..
+Additional damage occurred at the Gobelins factory and in residential areas near barricades on rue de Bondy, boulevard Mazas, boulevard Beaumarchais, and other streets.

 Despite the scale of destruction, fires generally remained contained to their intended targets.
 The broad avenues created by Baron Haussmann’s urban renovations functioned effectively as firebreaks, limiting accidental spread.

 Heat and light, smells and sounds

 Throughout the Bloody Week, staff at the Paris Observatory in the Luxembourg Garden continued to record weather data, except on 24 May, when the site was on the front line.
-These records show that from 21 to 25 May 1871, temperatures at midday rose from 18°C to 25°C, with dry conditions and light to moderate winds—an unseasonably warm period.
+These records show that from 21 to 25 May 1871, temperatures at midday rose from 18 °C to 25 °C, with dry conditions and light to moderate winds—an unseasonably warm period.